neurophysik/jitcsde/docs/index.rst

 The jumps are positioned precisely, i.e., the dynamics is integrated up to the time of a jump, the jump is applied, and the integration is continued afterwards.

 Note that this functionality is implemented purely in Python, which makes it very flexible, but may also slows things down when the jump rate is high in comparison to the integration step (not to be confused with the sampling step), which however should not occur in typical applications.
+Also note that this only works for Itō SDEs.

 .. automodule:: noisy_and_jumpy_lorenz